Skip to content

 Monitoring📜

-When the Monitoring package is enabled, Big Bang will turn on Keycloak’s production of Prometheus metrics and setup a Service Monitor to scrape those metrics.
+When the Monitoring package is enabled, Big Bang will turn on Keycloak’s production of Prometheus metrics and set up a Service Monitor to scrape those metrics.
 By default, metrics for the datasources (db), undertow (http), and jgroup subsystems are enabled.

 Health Checks📜